Alberto0235/MEMS-and-Microsensors-COMSOL-Lab/README.md

 ## 🛠️ Tools and Software Used

 -   **COMSOL Multiphysics** – Primary FEA tool (Modules: *MEMS, Structural Mechanics, Electrostatics, Semiconductor*).
--   **MATLAB** – Used for analytical verification, post-processing, and stiffness calculations.
 -   **Solid Mechanics Module** – For eigenfrequency and stationary displacement analysis.
 -   **Electrostatics Module** – For capacitance matrices and voltage actuation.
 -   **Semiconductor Module** – For charge transport and potential barrier simulations.